 Be mindful about what you eat and drink.

+In the study above, over half of the respondents (51%) said that they wake up several times during the night.
+And believe it or not, food and drinks may be the culprits!
 Generally, you want to avoid eating and drinking within 2 hours of your bedtime.
 Meals and liquids can cause stomach trouble and/or frequent bathroom trips throughout the night.
 Alcohol is another no-no; while some people like to drink wine before bed to help them fall asleep, it can also cause you to wake up in the middle of the night.
 When it comes to caffeinated drinks, it’s best not to drink them after 4 p.m.
 If you really feel like you need a warm beverage before bed, try caffeine-free herbal teas or warm water with lemon instead!

 Get natural support for sleep.

 With the busyness of life, it’s hard to sleep well every night, but follow these tips and you’ll be able to sleep better more often.
-And remember—better sleep leads to better health!
+And remember—better sleep leads to better health.

-*These statements have not been evaluated by the Food and Drug Administration.
+*This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease. |